Coalition Position on City of Harrisonburg Scooter/Bike Regulations

 The City of Harrisonburg is poised to vote on a permitting process for Shared Mobility Devices (SMD) at their council meeting on 2/12.
 The Shenandoah Valley Bicycle Coalition has reservations with the permitting process as proposed.

 We do support the amendments to the City Code that council approved in December 2018 and believe they are a prudent and necessary step to treat scooters like bicycles rather than create a new transportation category.
 See more on these sensible amendments.

 While we emphatically believe the City should regulate Shared Mobility Devices, we hope the city reframes the process as an opportunity to work with the private sector to jointly provide services that the city is otherwise unable or unwilling to provide.
-Rather than regulating SMD as a “nuisance” we ask the city reframe the discussion around SMDs and cautiously treat this as an opportunity to:
+Rather than regulating SMD as a “nuisance”, we ask the city to reframe the discussion around SMDs and cautiously treat this as an opportunity to:

 - Provide additional and equitable transportation options for everyone.